signalapp/Signal-iOS/README.md

 ## Translations

 Want to help us translate Session into your language?
-See [TRANSLATION.md](TRANSLATION.md) for instructions on how to do that!
+You can do so at https://crowdin.com/project/session-ios!

 ## License